iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Geometry

+### Matrix3d inverse state bug fix.
+ * BUG: matrix times matrix multipliers (multiplyMatrixMatrix, multiplyMatrixMatrixInverse, multiplyMatrixInverseMatrix, multiplyMatrixMatrixTranspose, multiplyMatrixTransposeMatrix) did not transfer inverse coefficient arrays into the product.
+ * When an existing result matrix marked "inverseStored" was supplied, the "inverseStored" marking persisted, but the product inverse coefficient matrix was not constructed
+ * When no result was supplied in the call, there were no problems.
+ * As corrected, all 5 multiplications construct inverse products when possible, and mark up appropriately.

 ### `CurveCurve.intersectionPairsXY` returns details of line-line and arc-arc coincident geometry

   * `CurveLocationDetail` data carrier has new optional members